Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 66 - Dense Retrieval.
 RAG provides model with direct access to the documents without retraining model's neural weights.
 Weak point :
   As I said earlier, the RAG fetches the document and if it fail or misunderstand data then the model will be flawed.

+*Day 67- Re-Ranker.
+It checks if a document contains answer for the asked question.
+Instead of turning the question and the documents into separate number and then comparing.
+Weak point :
+  It can be extremely slow as the model has to read the question and the document together from start to finish.